A Nearly Linear-Time PTAS for Explicit Fractional Packing and Covering Linear Programs: Empirical Results

 where $d=1/2^k$ is the density (fraction of matrix entries that are non-zero, at least $1/\min(r,c)$).

-The $12(r+c)\ln(rc)/\eps^2$ term is the time spent in (C), the inner loops; it is the most significant term in our experiments as $r$ and $c$ grow.
+The $12(r+c)\ln(rc)/\eps^2$ term is the time spent in (C), the inner loops; it is the most significant term in the experiments as $r$ and $c$ grow.
 The less significant term $480 d^{-1}\ln(rc)/\eps^2$ is for (B), and is proportional to the number of samples (that is, iterations of the outer loop).
 Note that this term {\em decreases} as matrix density increases.
-(In our implementation we focused on reducing the time for (C), not for (B).
+(For the implementation we focused on reducing the time for (C), not for (B).
 It is probable that the constant 480 above can be reduced with a more careful implementation.)

-The plot below plots the actual running time divided by the estimate~(\ref{eqn:predtime}), as a function of the estimate, for each of the inputs.
-The x-axis is on a $\log_{10}$ scale.
-The plot shows that the actual number of basic operations is close to the estimate for all the inputs:
+The plot below shows the run time in seconds, divided by the predicted time (the predicted number of basic operations~(\ref{eqn:predtime}) times the predicted time per basic operation):

+The time exceeds the predicted time by up to a factor of two for large instances.

+To understand this further, consider the next two plots.
+The plot on the left plots the actual the number of basic operations (obtained by instrumenting the code), divided by the estimate~(\ref{eqn:predtime}).
+The plot on the right plots the average time per operation.